Cherry juice: As a food

 Cherry juice is a mass-produced food product that is consumed as a beverage and used as an ingredient in various foods, processed foods and beverages.
 It is sometimes used as an ingredient in cherry ice cream and in cherry pie filling.
 It is also used as an ingredient in cherry brandy and cherry bounce.
 Cherry jelly has also been produced using the juice.
 Cherry juice concentrate is used by food manufacturers in the production of fruit juice blends.
 Cherry juice from the Montmorency cherry is used to produce cherry essence, which is used as a flavor concentrate by food manufacturers.

 In alcoholic beverages

 Kirsch fruit brandy is sometimes produced via the distillation of fermented cherry juice.
 Cherry juice is also used as an ingredient in beer.
 For example, Samuel Smith Old Brewery's cherry beer contains 17% of organic cherry juice, and Three Floyds Brewing produces its Battle of Charro II Imperial Brett IPA using cherry juice as an ingredient.
 Cherry cider has also been brewed by some companies using cherry juice.
 Sweetened cherry juice is sometimes used in the production of kriek lambic, a distinctively sour, cherry beer style from Belgium.

 As a dietary supplement

 Montmorency cherry juice is produced as a dietary supplement, and is manufactured as a concentrate and in capsules as a freeze-dried powder.

-The juice from the Montmorency cherry is a rich source of anthocyanins and flavonoids.
-Some studies have suggested that consuming the juice from the Montmorency cherry may promote "muscle recovery following intense exercise".
-A 2017 literature review found that while tart cherry juice "may not be optimal during the adaptation/build stage of training", it may be beneficial for trained athletes already in peak condition who are looking to improve recovery from inflammation and oxidative stress resulting from intensive daily training or competition.

 Claims have been made that cherry juice can be helpful for improving sleep for people with insomnia, but there is no good evidence to support these claims.